-Whenever I go through the transition of changing tenants, I ALWAYS make sure the property remains vacant for at least a few days before the new tenants moves in.
-That window allowed me to ensure everything in the property is in working order.
+Whenever I go through the transition of changing tenants, I ALWAYS make sure the property remains vacant for at least a few days before new tenants move in.
+That window allows me to ensure everything in the property is in safe and working order.
 It’s also a good time to make cosmetic improvements (e.g. splash the walls with a new coat of paint), if required.

-I usually judge how much time the property will remain vacant for when taking an inspection a week or so before the current tenant is due to vacate.
-If there is no severe damage or cosmetic alterations required, a few days is usually enough time to give the property a once over.
+I usually judge how much time the property will remain vacant during the final/check-out inspection a week or so before my tenants’ are due to vacate.
+If there is no severe damage or cosmetic alterations required, a few days is usually ample time to give the property a once over.
 Regardless, no matter how immaculate a property appears, I’ll still leave a minimum two day vacant period.

 Now, besides from general cleaning and cosmetic fixtures that may need some attention, does anyone actually have a routine safety inspection/check?
 I mean, I do the basics (or at least what I consider to be the basics):

 - Ensure the property has a valid Gas Safety Certificate

 - Ensure all doors/windows open, close and lock properly

 - Ensure smoke & carbon monoxide alarms are in working order